kayleighchiong/computing-work/story.md

 I frowned at their jeering remarks, my blood starting to boil.
 Yet, I continued to keep my frustration. in check.
 "That is not the point, dearies.
 The point is that my house belongs to **me**.
 It is very rude to eat something that belongs to someone else!"
 I chided.

-"We don't care," hansel and Gretel said in unison, their hands on their hips.
-The duo continued to stuff their faces with delicious sweet treats with a pinch of guilt.
+"We don't care," Hansel and Gretel said in unison, their hands on their hips.
+The duo continued to stuff their faces with delicious sweet treats without a pinch of guilt.
 Then, Hansel proceeded to take a huge bite out of the chocolate tiara my mother had left behind for me before she passed. **That was the last straw.** _These two insolent fools!_ My anger spilt out of me like an overflowing pot of stew.
 In a fit of rage, I grabbed Hansel by his chestnut hair and threw him into a cage.

 "Now, Gretel, dearie," I spoke in a sickeningly sweet voice.
 "You will clean up this mess before I let both of you go," I warned, in the hopes that Hansel and Gretel would learn not to be so rude in the future.
 With tears running down her cheeks faster than my heartbeat, Gretel sobbed as she swept the remains of my chest of drawers out of the front door.